-Students should start their interpretation (stage 2) as soon as possible after delivering the oral Framing Statement.
-Students should note that it is their responsibility to move from the Framing

-Statement (stage 1) to the interpretation (stage 2), and that the transition time is part of the seven minutes permitted for stages 1 and 2 combined.
+Students were required to start their interpretation (stage 2) as soon as possible after delivering the oral Framing Statement.
+It was the student's responsibility to move from the Framing Statement (stage 1) to the interpretation (stage 2), and the transition time was part of the time permitted for stages 1 and 2 combined.